RAISING A COBBERDOG PUPPY

-A Simple guide to training a dog who's a pleasure to live with.
+A Simple guide to RAISING a dog who's a pleasure to live with.

 First Night Home With Your Australian Cobberdog Puppy....